 He has worked as a postdoctoral researcher at the Biomedical Research Foundation of the Academy of Athens.
 Currently, he is Assistant Professor of Atmospheric Physics with applications to Climatology at the Department of Geology and Geoenvironment of NKUA.

-His research focuses on the changes in the composition of the atmosphere on short and long time and space scales (clouds, greenhouse gases, aerosols, ozone, ultraviolet radiation), changes in climatic parameters (air temperature, precipitation), air quality, atmospheric effects from aircraft emissions and the study of natural climatic oscillations.
+His research focuses on the changes in the composition of the atmosphere on short and long time and space scales (clouds, greenhouse gases, aerosols, ozone, ultraviolet radiation), the study of natural climatic oscillations, atmospheric effects from aircraft emissions, atmospheric pollution, and changes in climatic parameters (air temperature, precipitation).